puppetlabs/puppet-docs/source/pe/3.2/external_ca.markdown

 ###Locating the PuppetDB Certificate and Security Credentials

-The following files, located on the puppet master, need to be replaced:
+The following files, located on the puppet master or on the PuppetDB server in a split install, need to be replaced:

 - `/etc/puppetlabs/puppetdb/ssl/ca.pem` (replace with your CA cert)
 - `/etc/puppetlabs/puppetdb/ssl/private.pem` (replace with your master's private key)